 Some of the common food options that are available in Germany are cheaper than around the world as well.
-Milk is 0.70 euro (80 cents) and a loaf of bread sits at 1.27 euro ($1.45).
-Both bottled water and a bottle of Coca-Cola or Pepsi are both more expensive in Germany though, sitting at 1.68 euro ($1.92) and 2.07 euro ($2.36) respectively.
+Milk is 0.70 euros (80 cents) and a loaf of bread sits at 1.27 euros ($1.45).
+Both bottled water and a bottle of Coca-Cola or Pepsi are both more expensive in Germany though, sitting at 1.68 euros ($1.92) and 2.07 euro ($2.36) respectively.

-For upper schooling in Germany, the average person spends around 850 euro for living expenses, possible schooling fees and health insurance.
+For upper schooling in Germany, the average person spends around 850 euros on living expenses, possible schooling fees and health insurance.
 This is much less than what others in Germany pay on average per month.

 On the whole, the cost of living in Germany is inexpensive compared to many other spots around the world, including the United States.
 Germany’s markets and living expenses are cheaper than many other places around Europe.